 How to find us

 You can find Stockley Trail close to junction 29 of the M1.
-Access either from Station Road, the bottom of Bolsover Hill or from the Mansfield Road near Glapwell.
+Access either from the bottom of Bolsover Hill or from Mansfield Road near Glapwell.

-There is one car park off the A632 at the bottom of Bolsover Hill and a second close to Ma Hubbard's pub on the A617 Mansfield Road.
-Both car parks are included in our Horse box parking scheme − you will need a permit and key, available from Clay Cross Countryside Centre.
+There is one car park off the A632 at the bottom of Bolsover Hill and a second on Stockley Lane near the pub on the A617 Mansfield Road.
+Both car parks are included in our horse box parking scheme - you'll need a permit and key, contact Tapton Lock Visitor Centre for details tel: 01629 533020.

 - Picnic area